NickZettel/Countdown/README.md

-An html canvas that displays an old school clock with current time (and day of the month).
+An old school clock with current time (and day of the month).

 ![Clock Preview](https://github.com/NickZettel/Countdown/blob/clock/preview.gif)